emanguy/Curse-of-Strahd/Locations/Barovia/Van Richten's Tower.md

   * Creatures under the collapsing scaffolding must make a **DC 13 dex save** or take **4d6 bludgeoning damage** from the debris

 ### 4 - Tower, First Floor
-> The flagstone floor is strenw with debris, and a few old crates stand near
+> The flagstone floor is strewn with debris, and a few old crates stand near the east wall.
+A torn curtain to the south partially obscures the tower vestibule.
+>
+> A 5-foot-square indentation in the center of the floor contains four pulleys attached to taut iron chains that stretch up through a similarly sized holes in the rotted wooden ceiling.
+Standing next to the chains are four tall clay statues.

+* There are 4 **clay golems** here which defend themselves if attacked who pull on the chains to operate a crude elevator
+  * The golems will accept orders from anyone but will only follow orders having to do with raising and lowering the platform
+  * They can be yelled to from higher levels
+  * The platform raises **5 feet per round**

+#### Treasure
+* The crates in this room are all empty.

 ## Second Floor

 ### 5 - Tower, Second Floor

 ## Third Floor